Texas Advance Directives Act: Reform efforts

 State Senator Bob Deuell (R-Greenville), who is also a practicing family physician, introduced Senate Bill 439.
 SB 439 is also known as the "Patient and Family Treatment Choice Rights Act of 2007" and would amend the applicable provisions of the Advance Directives Act to "ensure that, when an attending physician is unwilling to respect a patient's advance directive or a patient's or family's decision to choose the treatment necessary to prevent the patient's death, life-sustaining medical treatment will be provided until the patient can be transferred to a health care provider willing to honor the directive or treatment decision."
 SB 439 was referred to the Senate Health and Human Services Committee on February 21, 2007.
 A hearing was scheduled for April 12, 2007.

 State Representative Bryan Hughes (R-Mineola) introduced an identical bill, HB 1094 with 59 co-sponsors.
 It was referred to the House Public Health Committee on February 22, 2007.

-Media coverage of the Emilio Gonzales case has brought debate over SB 439 and HB 1094 to the forefront.
+Media coverage of the Emilio Gonzales case brought debate over SB 439 and HB 1094 to the forefront.

 The attempt to change this law did not make it through the 2007 legislative session.
 It died in the House after the Senate had passed a version of it.
-Supporters have stated they intend to work toward acceptance of changes.
+Supporters have said they intend to work toward acceptance of changes.

 In 2015, the Texas Legislature unanimously passed HB 3074 by State Representative Drew Springer (R-Gainesville), a bill to stop dehydration and starvation of persons with disabilities by reforming the aspect of the statute which allowed healthcare providers to remove artificial nutrition and hydration against a patient's wishes.
-HB 3074 is the first reform effort to garner universal support from advocacy groups and boasted 4 joint authors and 81 co-authors in the House of Representatives.
-It was unopposed in the House and Senate and was signed into law by Governor Abbott.
-It is the first reform to the Texas Advance Directives Act since 2003.
+HB 3074 is the first reform effort to garner universal support from advocacy groups with 4 joint authors and 81 co-authors in the House of Representatives.
+It was unopposed in the House and Senate and was signed into law by Governor Greg Abbott.
+It was the first reform to the Texas Advance Directives Act since 2003.